-Project creators can respond to queries from individual backers by responding to comments on the campaign page itself.
-During the Kickstarter campaign for the Que Bottle, project creator Jean Wu checked the project page on a daily basis.
+Creators can respond to queries from individual backers by responding to comments on the campaign page itself.
+During the Kickstarter campaign for the Que Bottle, creator Jean Wu checked the project page on a daily basis.
 “We responded to comments every day or once every two days, but we’ve only had 20 project updates throughout the campaign so far,” she says.
 “We wanted to make sure our project updates were relevant to all of our backers.”

 How often should you update?
 It depends.
-Kickstarter’s handbook doesn’t specify the frequency, but recommends project creators update consistently and often.
+Kickstarter’s handbook doesn’t specify the frequency, but recommends creators update consistently and often.
 For some projects, a weekly update during the campaign might make sense, but there’s no golden rule.
-Indiegogo says project creators who provide updates “once every five days tend to raise 218% more than those who update less often”.
+Indiegogo says creators who provide updates “once every five days tend to raise 218% more than those who update less often”.

-While it’s important to communicate after a crowdfunding campaign has been completed — you want to show backers you still have a heartbeat — project creators might want to consider dialing down the frequency and save updates for the most important announcements.
+While it’s important to communicate after a crowdfunding campaign has been completed — you want to show backers you still have a heartbeat — creators might want to consider dialing down the frequency and save updates for the most important announcements.
 Each post-campaign update can trigger a new round of backer questions asking “when is it shipping?”.